meringlab/paxdb-orthology-lib/README.md

-This is the [pax-db.org](http://pax-db.org) orthology storage microservice.
+This is the [pax-db.org](http://pax-db.org) orthology storage API service.

 Essentially there're two packages here, one for the storage (neo4j) and another for the front-end (node.js express).